Information Theoretic Limits of Cardinality Estimation: Fisher Meets Shannon: Introduction

-\paragraph{Random Oracle Model.} It is assumed that we have oracle access to a uniformly random function $h: [U]\rightarrow \{0,1\}^\infty$, where $[U]$ is the universe of our multisets and the range is interpretted as a point in $[0,1]$.
-(To put prior work on similar footing we assume in Table~\ref{table:history} that such hash values are stored to $\log U$ bits of precision.)
+\paragraph{Random Oracle Model.} It is assumed that we have oracle access to a uniformly random function $h\colon [U]\rightarrow \{0,1\}^\infty$, where $[U]$ is the universe of our multisets and the range is interpreted as a point in $[0,1]$.
+(To put prior work on similar footing we assume in Table~\ref{table:history} that any stored hash values are stored to $\log U$ bits of precision.)
 For practical purposes, elements in $[U]$ and $[0,1]$ can be regarded as 64-bit integers/floats.